mouseless/json-concepts/specs/07-concepts/02-multi-concepts.md

 ## Name Conflicts

-When there are more than one concept with the same name at the same level, then concept definition is invalid.
+When there exists more than one concept with the same name at the same level, then the concept definition is invalid.

 `CONCEPTS: invalid.concepts.json`